steveloughran/kerberos_and_hadoop/sections/ugi.md

     if(!UserGroupInformation.isSecurityEnabled()) {
         stayInALifeOfNaiveInnocence();
      } else {
-        embraceKerberos();
+        sufferTheEnternalPainOfKerberos();
      }

 Having two branches of code, the "insecure" and "secure mode" is actually dangerous: the entire security-enabled branch only ever gets executed when run against a secure Hadoop cluster

+**Important**

-> If you have separate secure and insecure codepaths, you must test on a secure cluster
-> alongside an insecure one.
-Otherwise coverage of code and application state will be
+*If you have separate secure and insecure codepaths, you must test on a secure cluster* *alongside an insecure one.
+Otherwise coverage of code and application state will be* *fundamentally lacking.*

-> fundamentally lacking.
->
-> Unless you put in the effort, all your unit tests will be of the insecure codepath.
+*Unless you put in the effort, all your unit tests will be of the insecure codepath.*

->
-> This means there's an entire codepath which won't get exercised until you run integration
-> tests on a secure cluster, or worse: until you ship.
+*This means there's an entire codepath which won't get exercised until you run integration* *tests on a secure cluster, or worse: until you ship.*

 What to do?
 Alongside the testing, the other strategy is: keep the differences between the two branches down to a minimum.
 If you look at what YARN does, it always uses